documentationfor yFiles for HTML 3.0.0.1

 Supported User Interactions

-yFiles for HTML offers a wide array of predefined actions, not only for commonly used editor functionality (such as clipboard support, or zooming), but also actions specific to editing graphs.
-Most kinds of interaction in the following sections are the result of a specific input mode handling input events, usually because they are child input modes of GraphEditorInputMode or GraphViewerInputMode.
+yFiles for HTML offers a wide array of predefined actions for common editor functionality (such as clipboard support or zooming) and actions specific to editing graphs.
+Most interactions described in the following sections result from a specific input mode handling input events, typically because they are child input modes of GraphEditorInputMode or GraphViewerInputMode.
 These child input modes are available on GraphEditorInputMode and GraphViewerInputMode as properties with the same name as the respective input mode.
-A few interactions are also supported directly by GraphComponent, even without any input mode.
-Naturally, every interaction that exists to actually change the graph is only supported with GraphEditorInputMode, not GraphViewerInputMode.
+Some interactions are also supported directly by GraphComponent, even without any input mode.
+Naturally, interactions that change the graph are only supported with GraphEditorInputMode, not GraphViewerInputMode.

-Unless otherwise stated, all user interactions which support mouse gestures support touch gestures as well.
+Unless otherwise stated, all user interactions that support mouse gestures also support touch gestures.

-One frequent type of customization is to change the gesture for an interaction.
-This is usually done with a property whose name ends in Recognizer and whose type is a function that takes an Object and an EventArgs instance and returns a boolean value. event recognizers thus are essentially a predicate that matches on certain events.
-You can write them manually, but there are also predefined event recognizers for many common events, such as mouse button presses and modifier keys.
+A frequent customization is to change the gesture for an interaction.
+This is usually done with a property whose name ends in Recognizer and whose type is a function that takes an Object and an EventArgs instance and returns a boolean value. event recognizers are essentially predicates that match specific events.
+You can write them manually, but predefined EventRecognizers exist for many common events, such as mouse button presses and modifier keys.

-You can also easily combine event recognizers using appropriate helper methods:
+You can also easily combine event recognizers using helper methods:

 Creating a combined event recognizer